khyeyoon/django-study/README.md

+# django study

-# Repository to upload the contents of studying django
+- Repository to upload the contents of studying django

 ![django](./img.png)